 What are French macarons?

 French macarons are a meringue-based cookie sandwich made of almond flour, powdered sugar, egg whites and granulated sugar.
-They are often filled with buttercream, jams, caramel, chocolates or cream cheese filling like in this recipe.
+They are often filled with buttercream, jams, caramel, fruit curds, chocolates or cream cheese filling like in this recipe.

 The consistency of a perfect French macaron is slightly crunchy with a crispy exterior, but a soft, moist and chewy interior.
 They are naturally gluten-free and very easily customizable with various fillings.